-Comparison of the results depicted in Tables VII and VIII, which relate to antibody titers determined by radioimmunoassay (RIA) and enzyme linked immunosorbant assay (ELISA), reveals that the RIA estimated titers were consistently lower than ELISAestimated titers.
-This observation, together with the absence of immunoprecipitates in agarose gels used for radial immunodiffusion and rocket electrophoresis analysis of anti-glycoconjugate antiserum, proves that the rabbit antisera to S. pneumoniae oligosaccharide-CRM197 conjugates contained highly specific IgG isotype antibodies which were unable to precipitate the respective purified carbohydrate polymers used to generate the oligosaccharides.
+Comparison of the results depicted in Tables VII and VIII, which relate to antibody titers determined by munosorbant assay (ELISA), reveals that the RIA estimated titers were consistently lower than ELISAestimated titers.
+This observation, together with the

-The absence of precipitating antibodies in an antiserum is indicative of monospecificity, i.e., antibody recognition of only one epitope in the antigenic repertoire 40 Immunol.
-18:751-763).
-Precipitation of antigen-antibody complexes requires lattice formation to generate a three-dimensional, branching network of linked antigen and antibody molecules.
-For this to occur, multivalency of both antigen and antibody is required, as more than 45 one antibody must be able to bind to a single antigen molecule simultaneously.
-Thus, the lack of observable immunoprecipitation occurring between rabbit antiserum to S. pneumoniae oligosaccharide-CRM197 conjugates and homologus purified high molecular the antis- 50 era contained antibodies specific for the carbohydrate polymer (as shown by ELISA and inhibition-ELISA analyses) but directed toward only one determinant (epitope) of the polysaccharide.
+40 antigen molecule simultaneously.
+Thus, the lack of observable immunoprecipitation occurring between rabbit antiserum to S. pneumoniae oligosaccharide-CRM197 conjugates and homologous purified high molecular weight capsular polysaccharide is strongly indicative 45 that the antisera contained antibodies specific for the carbohydrate polymer (as shown by ELISA and inhibition-ELISA analyses) but directed toward only one determinant (epitope) of the polysaccharide.

-In addition to exhibiting immunoprecipitating activ-55 ity, a heterogeneous population of antibodies is also generally associated with the following property; a single epitope of the antigen used to elicit the antibody response cannot completely inhibit the binding of the entire population of antibodies to complete antigen, but 60 will only inhibit those antibodies binding to that one epitope, leaving the other antibodies free to bind to the remaining epitopes present on complete antigen.
+In addition to exhibiting immunoprecipitating activ-50 ity, a heterogeneous population of antibodies is also generally associated with the following property: a single epitope of the antigen used to elicit the antibody response cannot completely inhibit the binding of the entire population of antibodies to complete antigen, but will only inhibit those antibodies binding to that one epitope, leaving the other antibodies free to bind to the remaining epitopes present on complete antigen.
 A population of antibodies may be evaluated for heterogeneity by an ELISA-inhibition assay.
-In this assay, the 65 ability of a population of antibodies to bind to complete antigen can be measured in the presence of inhibitors of antigen/antibody binding, such as isolated epitopes of the antigen.
-Represented graphically when the binding of antibody to labeled completed antigen is measured in the presence of increasing concentrations of unlabeled complete antigen, a sigmoidal curve is generated, which 5 can be used as a standard curve for antibody/antigen binding.
-If the antibody population is heterogeneous, binding between antibody and complete antigen cannot be completely inhibited by the addition of a single antigenic epitope, and the standard curve of antibody/anti-10 gen binding is only partly displaced (partly overlapped or partly paralleled) as other antigen-antibody interactions, distinct from those associated with the epitope being tested, predominate.
-Conversely, binding of a homogeneous population of antibodies to antigen can be 15 completely inhibited by the addition of an isolated epitope; the standard sigmoidal antigen/antibody binding curve for a homogeneous population of antibodies will be overlapped or paralleled by the curve generated by the addition of isolated epitope corresponding to the 20 population's specificity.
+In this assay, the 60 ability of a population of antibodies to bind to complete antigen can be measured in the presence of inhibitors of antigen/antibody binding, such as isolated epitopes of the antigen.
+Represented graphically when the binding of antibody to labeled completed antigen is measured in radioimmunoassay (RIA) and enzyme linked im- 65 the presence of increasing concentrations of unlabeled complete antigen, a sigmoidal curve is generated, which can be used as a standard curve for antibody/antigen binding.
+If the antibody population is heterogeneous, binding between antibody and complete antigen cannot be completely inhibited by the addition of a single antigenic epitope, and the standard curve of antibody/antigen binding is only partly displaced (partly overlapped or partly paralleled) as other antigen/antibody interactions, distinct from those associated with the epitope being tested, predominate.
+Conversely, binding of a homogeneous population of antibodies to antigen can be completely inhibited by the addition of an isolated epitope; the standard sigmoidal antigen/antibody binding curve for a homogeneous population of antibodies will be overlapped or paralleled by the curve generated by the addition of isolated epitope corresponding to the population's specificity.

 Experimentally, by testing the S. pneumoniae glycoconjugate induced rabbit IgG in this manner, an affinity pattern was observed corresponding to that predicted for a homogeneous population of antibodies (FIG. 4).
 The S. pneumoniae 6A oligosaccharide, (either in nonconjugated or conjugated form), was associated with binding inhibition sigmoidal curve approximately parallel to one derived using serotype 6A high molecular weight capsular polysaccharide.
-As expected, a heterologous (type 14) oligosaccharide, in either free (linkeractivated) or conjugated form, did not inhibit the IgG isotype population specific for the type 6A antigen.
+As expected, a heterologous (type 14) oligosaccharide, in either free (linker-25)

+activated) or conjugated form, did not inhibit the IgG isotype population specific for the type 6A antigen.